 2 semesters, 1 credit

-English IV students select from a range of course offerings, one each semester.
-The courses are paired in ways that will make for thoughtful transitions and synthesis with the material and provide scheduling ease.
+English IV students select from a range of course offerings.
 Options shift from year to year, based on student interest and schedule availability.